octoenergy/public-conventions/python.md

 - Wildcard imports can make it harder for maintainers to find where functionality lives.
 - Wildcard imports can confuse static analysis tools like mypy.
-- If submodules don't specify an `__all__` variable, a large number of objects can be inadvertanty imported into the `__init__.py` module, leading to a danger of name collisions.
+- If submodules don't specify an `__all__` variable, a large number of objects can be inadvertently imported into the `__init__.py` module, leading to a danger of name collisions.

-Fundamentally, it's better to be explicit (even if it is more verbase).
+Fundamentally, it's better to be explicit (even if it is more verbose).

 #### Only use convenience imports in leaf-node packages